-THE WORLD Cup is nearly upon us, and things feel different this time, with the tournament being held in the winter.
+THE WORLD CUP is nearly upon us, and things feel different this time, as the tournament is being held in the winter.

 Twenty-six nations worldwide will compete in Qatar to win the coveted Jules Rimet trophy in December.

-These include the likes of everyone's favourite team Brazil, Lionel Messi's Argentina, England, and other countries like Senegal and Ecuador too.
+These nations include everyone's favorite team, Brazil; Lionel Messi's Argentina; England; and other countries like Senegal and Ecuador as well.

-The vibe is different ahead of the tournament, but like every World Cup tournament, the football on show will change that vibe very quickly.
+The vibe is distinct ahead of the tournament, but like every World Cup tournament, the football on display will quickly change that vibe.

-One man who knows all about playing in a World Cup for his country is legendary Ireland goalkeeper Shay Given.
+One man who knows all about playing in a World Cup for his country is the legendary Irish goalkeeper, Shay Given.

 Given won 134 caps for his country and kept 52 clean sheets during his time in a green jersey.

-He will be forever known as one of Ireland's finest footballing imports and is well regarded as one of the best Premier League keepers of that era.
+He will be forever known as one of Ireland's finest footballing imports and is highly regarded as one of the best Premier League keepers of that era.

-One of the highlights of his career was Ireland's 2002 World Cup run, where Spain eventually knocked them out on penalties.
+One of the highlights of his career was Ireland's 2002 World Cup run, where Spain eventually eliminated them in a penalty shootout.

-The Donegal native sat down with Football Betting and the Irish Post for an exclusive interview regarding the upcoming World Cup, his favourite to win it, the famous screamer from Wayne Rooney, his time at the 20o2 World Cup with Ireland, and his thoughts on Newcastle United as a player and fan.
+The Donegal native sat down with Football Betting and the Irish Post for an exclusive interview regarding the upcoming World Cup, his favorite to win it, the famous screamer from Wayne Rooney, his time at the 2002 World Cup with Ireland, and his thoughts on Newcastle United as both a player and fan.

 Shay Given on the World Cup in Qatar

-"It's different isn't it.
-It's the first winter World Cup for everyone, fans, players, media whatever you want to call it, but at the same time I'm excited about it.
-There's going to be some amazing games coming up, with the best players in the world," said Given.
+"It's different, isn't it?
+It's the first winter World Cup for everyone—fans, players, media, whatever you want to call it—but at the same time, I'm excited about it.
+There are going to be some amazing games coming up with the best players in the world," said Given.

 "Once it gets going and underway, I'm sure we will all be glued to TVs.

-"Everyone will have their interests and their favourites and yeah I'm looking forward to it."
+"Everyone will have their interests and their favorites, and yeah, I'm looking forward to it."

 Argentina recently won the last Copa America under Lionel Scaloni.
 At the same time, Brazil has an array of attacking talent on its roster, a throwback to the days when Brazil was famed for their tricks and flicks.